Some remarks on the Carath\'eodory and Szeg\"o metrics on planar domains: Abstract

 \section{Abstract}

 We study several intrinsic properties of the Carath\'eodory and Szeg\"o metrics on finitely connected planar domains.
-Among them are the existence of closed geodesics and geodesics spirals, boundary behaviour of Gaussian curvatures, and $L^2$-cohomology.
+Among them are the existence of closed geodesics and geodesic spirals, boundary behaviour of Gaussian curvatures, and $L^2$-cohomology.
 A formula for the Szeg\"o metric in terms of the Weierstrass $\wp$-function is obtained.
 Variations of these metrics and their Gaussian curvatures on planar annuli are also studied.
 Consequently, we obtain optimal universal upper bounds for their Gaussian curvatures and show that no universal lower bounds exist for their Gaussian curvatures.
-Moreover, it follows that there are domains where the Gaussian curvatures assume both negative and positive values.
+Moreover, it follows that there are domains where the Gaussian curvature of the Szeg\"o metric assumes both negative and positive values.
 Lastly, it is also observed that there is no universal upper bound for the ratio of the Szeg\"o and Carath\'eodory metrics.